Elephantopus carolinianus: Etymology

 The genus name Elephantopus comes from the Greek words "elephantos" (elephant) and "pous" (foot).
 The term likely refers to the large basal leaves of some members of the genus.

 Distribution and habitat

 The plant is native to the south-central and southeastern United States from Florida north as far as Ohio, Illinois, and Pennsylvania, west to Texas, Oklahoma, and Kansas.
 It grows in open or shaded pine forests and mixed forests, with generally damp to wet soil, often sandy.

 Ecology

 The plant is the larval host for the Cremastobombycia ignota moth.

+Conservation

+E. carolinianus is considered endangered in the states of New Jersey and Pennsylvania.